-I'm a Finnish researcher interested in technology and society My current research focuses on
+I'm a Finnish researcher interested in society and technology.
+My current research focuses on

 Computational social science and data science